riffomonas/RR_R25_2014/research_plan.md

 For each module:
-* Indicate the expected incoming knowledge, previously held ideas, and possible misconceptions
+* Indicate the expected incoming knowledge, possible misconceptions, and conceptually difficult content
 * State the learning goals: what is *essential* for the student to learn (primary) what is *important* to understand (secondary)?
 * State the intended learning outcomes: what performances or behaviors will